 There are a wealth of treatment options available for those fresh to the journey of recovery.
-But, choosing the wrong provider early on, might mean drawing the wrong conclusions about recovery, and what's possible for your future.
+But use your needs, and past experience, first and foremost, as your guide to what treatment will work best.

-- Do you need all three stages of treatment, detox > rehab > aftercare?
+- Have you been detoxed before?
 It's important to be clear on this.

 Committing unnecessarily to all 3 stages of treatment may see you paying too much, but not having enough support down the line could also mean paying the cost of rehab again.